 Mayoli is my lazy, all-purpose name for mayonnaise and aioli, which are almost the same — adding garlic turns one into the other.
 Preparing homemade olive oil mayonnaise can be tricky.
 The vigorous mixing that makes mayo so thick and fluffy can quickly turn extra virgin olive oil bitter.
 (Why?
-See: "Avoid Bitter Disappointment" in my post about how to make the best homemade mayonnaise and aioli.)
+Read: “Avoid Bitter Disappointment” in my blog: Presto!
+Mayo in a Minute.)
 This recipe is a riff on miraculously fast, fluffy, fuss-free, foolproof Minute Mayo.

 1 large egg, at room temperature